“My kid is always on their best behavior,” said no parent ever.

 A lot of your child’s difficult behaviors can stem from their struggle to cope with negative emotions.
 Teach your child how to recognize and cope with challenging emotions, such as anger, sadness, or anxiety.

 Learning how to express themselves, ask for support, or self-soothe can be immensely helpful in preventing meltdowns and temper tantrums.
-You can find our suggestions on how to do that here.
+You can find our suggestions on how to do that in our list of calming activities for kids with anxiety.

 14. Give Them Space To Find A Solution

 Educating kids on how to be resilient is another way to teach self-soothing.
-Instead of rushing to their aid and fixing the problem for them, guide them towards the solution.
+Instead of rushing to their aid and fixing the problem for them, guide them toward the solution.

 Give them the space to find the solution themselves.
 This can help them make decisions instead of crying for you to do it for them.